 The short route is beautiful and compelling.
 The choice is yours between this and the longer path.
 Perhaps try both!

 From Ludgvan pub, the White Hart, follow farm tracks to meet a lane south, toward the A30.
 Cross here very carefully.
 This route has no pedestrian crossings, and though all roads can be dangerous, A-roads require special care.
 Next cross the A394.
 This is even more nippy than the A30.
 Take care pilgrim!

 Next cross cow-fields.
 If you have a dog, keep it on a lead.
 Lastly, cross a train line without a bridge.
 Really: stop, look and listen.
 Trains cannot brake or swerve.

-But after all this, you wil find yourself in Marazion marshes, where the perils of modernity fade and an older, less human world thrives.
+But after all this, you will find yourself in Marazion marshes, where the perils of modernity fade and an older, less human world thrives.
 These are Cornwall’s largest reed-beds, a crucial area of rare wetland wildlife habitat and an RSPB reserve.
 Here you may hear or see bitterns flying over the reeds, or herons nesting.
 In late Autumn you might see a murmuration of starlings.
 In our built-up human world of agriculture, towns and roads, somewhere so entirely non-human is rare and holy.
-It may be ‘artificially’ protected from development, but a Nature Reserve is raw Creation, unspoiled by human greed.
 As with all holy places, do not just walk by.
 Stop, be still and listen, and make connection and offering.